Miksus/rocketry/docs/index.rst

    <details>
    <summary><a>Dislike the syntax?</a></summary>

-You can also use the condition API for the
+You can also use the condition API:

 .. literalinclude:: /code/demos/minimal.py
     :language: py